NKulas/DBUI/README.md

 <h2>How to use</h2>
 <ol>
-<li>Select "Manage Connection."</li>
-<li>Enter the information for the database.
-Once some inforamtion is entered, the dropdowns can be used to find the rest.</li>
+<li>Enter the required information for connecting to the database.You can type it manually.
+Alternately, if all information for higher tiers is entered, the dropdowns will query the database and populate with a list of options.</li>
-<li>Click "Connect" to return to the search screen.</li>
+<li>Once all information is entered, click "Connect."</li>
-<li>Check the properties you want to search by and enter the value to search for.</li>
+<li>Check each property to use as a search term and enter the value to search for.</li>
 <li>Click "Search."</li>
 </ol>